Discover the hidden gems of Southern Africa's Thirstland, Namibia, with our in depth self-drive safari.

 Your accommodation is as outlined in the itinerary above.
 All our programs are full customizable to your needs.
 Should you wish to substitute your accommodation to any of our preferred Partner hotels, please feel free to speak to our Africa Experts.

 Price is per person based on double occupancy.
-Valid as of September 13, 2016 for departures from New York (JFK) between November 01 - December 09, 2016 and January 10 - May 31, 2017 and also August 11 - October 31, 2017 with the same itinerary available at higher prices during other travel periods.
+Valid as of October 24, 2016 for departures from New York (JFK) between January 10 - May 31, 2017 and also August 11 - October 31, 2017 with the same itinerary available at higher prices during other travel periods.
 Other departure points and domestic flights within the U.S. can be booked.
 Price for other departure cities and/or travel dates may vary.
 Subject to availability and currency exchange rate fluctuations.
 Prices are valid for new bookings only, are not retroactive and may change without notice.
 Package includes all government and airline imposed taxes and fees.
 Baggage and optional service fees, cancellation charges and other restrictions may apply.